shree217/Background-generator/README.md

 # new1
-Checkout the linear-color gradient webpage created using HTML ,CSS, JavaScript.
+Checkout the linear-gradient background generator webpage created using HTML ,CSS, JavaScript.